-Table 2 (page 13) describes medical school graduates remaining in North Carolina.
+Table 2 (page 16) describes medical school graduates remaining in North Carolina.
 Thirty percent (n=134/440) of 2016 graduates from all four medical schools remained in NC five years after graduation.
 This percentage is right at the average for the past five years.
 In-state retention for the prior six medical school graduating cohorts ranged from 31% to 39%.

-Practice in Safety Net Settings
+Practice in Safety Net Settings and Most Economically Distressed Neighborhoods

-Safety net providers are defined as health care facilities that provide a significant level of health care and other health-related services to uninsured, Medicaid and other vulnerable populations.
-Table A (next page) shows outcomes for 2016 graduates who were practicing in safety net settings in 2021.
+Safety net providers are defined as health care facilities that provide a significant level of health care and other health-related services to uninsured, Medicaid, and other vulnerable populations.
+Table A shows outcomes for 2016 graduates who were practicing in safety net settings in 2021.
+They include four ECU graduates in rural county safety net facilities and one UNC graduate in an urban safety net facility.